Concord Marines

-The Concord Marines was the only moniker of the minor league baseball teams based in Concord, New Hampshire.
+The Concord Marines were a minor league baseball team based in Concord, New Hampshire.
 Between 1886 and 1907, Concord teams played as members of the New Hampshire State League in 1886, New England League from 1902 to 1905 and New Hampshire League in 1907, winning the 1905 league championship.
 During a 1904 game, the Marines ran short on players due to illness and inserted their mascot, a 9 year old boy, into the game.

 History

-In 1886, minor league baseball began in Concord, when the team joined the five–team Independent level New Hampshire State League.
+In 1886, minor league baseball began in Concord, when the "Concord" team joined the five–team Independent level New Hampshire State League.
 The 1886 New Hampshire League featured teams in the New Hampshire cities of Concord, Manchester (Manchester hosted three teams, including West Manchester and "Amoskeag"), and Nashua.
 The 1886 Concord roster, standings and record are unknown.

-In 1902, the Concord "Marines" resumed minor league play.
-Concord became members of the eight–team Class B level New England League.
-The Marines ended the season in 4th place with a record of 58–53, as John Carney served as manager.
+In 1902, the Concord "Marines" resumed minor league play, when Concord became members of the eight–team Class B level New England League.
+The Marines ended the season in fourth place with a record of 58–53, as John Carney served as manager.
 Concord finished 16.5 games behind 1st place Manchester team.

-Continuing play, the Concord Marines placed 4th in the 1903 New England League standings.
-With a record of 63–47. playing under managers John Carney and Frank Eustace, the Marines finished 7.5 games behind the 1st place Lowell Tigers in the final standings.
+Continuing play, the Concord Marines placed fourth in the 1903 New England League standings.
+With a record of 63–47. playing under returning manager John Carney and Frank Eustace, the Marines finished 7.5 games behind the first place Lowell Tigers in the final standings.

-The Concord Marines placed 5th in the 1904 New England League standings.
-With a 62–62 record under manager Nathan Pulsifer, Concord ended the 1904 New England League season 20.5 games behind the 1st place Haverhill Hustlers (82–41).
+The Concord Marines placed fifth in the 1904 New England League standings.
+With a 62–62 record under manager Nathan Pulsifer, Concord ended the 1904 New England League season 20.5 games behind the first place Haverhill Hustlers (82–41).

 On June 25, 1904, in a game at Lowell, Concord became short on players after their center fielder was ejected and the second baseman became ill.
 As a result, Concord put their mascot into the game to play.
 The nine-year-old boy, named George Dwiggins, likely became the youngest player to appear in a professional game.
 It was reported that Dwiggins played right field and struck out in his only at bat.